rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 - any specific field in the OpenID Connect "Standard Claims"
 - any specific field in a vCard

+In the case of an exact handle search it is likely that only a single user ID is returned (if at all).
+However when less specific information is requested, the search could yield multiple results, even a large number, which may need to be paginated and/or rate limited.
+The specific information provided in the response is also subject to the combination of user and provider policies.

+Note that a provider could use a blanket consent rejection to prevent a user from being found via search.

 ## Attached files or assets

 Uploading a file to a room in a federated environment can